pubnub/pubnub-mcp-server/resources/sdk_docs/c-sharp_configuration.md

 # Configuration API for C# SDK

-C# API reference for configuring PubNub behavior.
-Keep exceptions handling in place and always set a UserId.
+C# API reference for configuring the PubNub client.
+Includes essential settings, method/property signatures, parameters, defaults, and code blocks as provided.

 ##### Request execution

-Use try/catch for C# SDK operations.
-Invalid parameters throw exceptions.
-Server/network errors are in returned status.
+Use try/catch.
+Invalid parameters throw an exception.
+Server/network failures return a status in the result.

 ```
 1try